Quantum Tokens for Digital Signatures: Definitions

-\end{enumerate} In imperfect schemes, we relax item 1 so that the r.h.s. is at least $1-\negl(\kappa)$. \end{definition} As was mentioned in the introduction, every TS scheme (but not necessarily length restricted TS scheme) is revocable.
+For one-time schemes, we require the above only for $\ell=1$. \end{enumerate} In imperfect schemes, we relax item 1 so that the r.h.s. is at least $1-\negl(\kappa)$. \end{definition} We will show later in Theorem~\ref{thm:revocability} that every unforgeable TS scheme is revocable.